SvenVw/fdm/.changeset/new-parks-do.md

 "@svenvw/fdm-app": minor
 ---

-Add at the farm create wizard the option to specify since when the farm has derogation
+Add an option in the farm-creation wizard to specify the start year of a farm’s derogation